 So, what are the valid reasons for filing a lis pendens in Colorado?
 The short answer to the question is that you can file a lis pendens against real estate in Colorado to give notice of a pending suit involving title to the real property that is subject to the lis pendens.

 The following types of claims are those that may give rise to filing a lis pendens in Colorado:

 - Claims involving the right to possession of property;

 - Claims of ownership of the real estate;

 - Claims to easements, licenses, and other interests affecting title.

-Think of a lis pendens as a restatement of the filed papers in the lawsuit to which it is providing notice.
+Think of a lis pendens as a restatement of the filed papers in the lawsuit to which it is providing notice to a potential purchaser that the owner of the property is current a party to an active court case involving the same property.
 It is nothing more than that.
-Without a lawsuit affecting title to real property, you shall not file a lis pendens.
+Without a current court action affecting title to real property, you shall not file a lis pendens.
 Even if you have a lawsuit that is tangentially related to real estate, be sure that the type of claim affects the title to real property and that it would fall under the body of Colorado law, including cases and statutes governing lis pendens.

 MLMW has extensive experience with lis pendens in a variety of claims.
 Please do not hesitate to contact us should you have a real estate matter involving a lis pendens, or whether a lis pendens can effectively be used to preserve your claim.